Castaic Lake: Distribution

 Water from the lake is distributed throughout the northern portion of the Greater Los Angeles Area.
 Some water is released into Castaic Lagoon below the dam, to maintain its water level for recreation.
 Castic Lagoon drains into Castaic Creek, which flows south until it meets the Santa Clara River, a few miles west of Santa Clarita.

 Lake activities

 Castaic Lake has a lower lagoon with a swim beach that is open from Memorial Day weekend to Labor Day weekend annually.
 This lake also offers bass fishing in the upper and lower lake year-round and float tube fishing in the lower lake.

 In popular culture

 Castaic Lake was one of the main filming locations for the Mighty Morphin Power Rangers series.
 Many of the action scenes were recorded here.

 Castaic Lake was the starting point for The Amazing Race 26 on November 12, 2014.
 NBC's Fear Factor was also shot there.

+Musician Baby Keem's debut album The Melodic Blue's album cover photo was taken at Castaic Lake.

+The lake also served as the main filming location for the music video of Sabrina Carpenter's 2024 hit single "Espresso”, filmed in the spring of the same year.